lariszakrista/EMP/tools/run_imgproc_test/README.md

 This tool will run the image processor and summarize the results in an HTML file.
-This script will take care of downloading the images from Google Cloud Storage (if the `download` flag is set, and building the image processor.
+This script will take care of downloading the images from Google Cloud Storage (if the `download` flag is set), and building the image processor.
 This tool assumes access to the `northamericaneclipseimages` Google Cloud Project.